sjbrownrigg/discogstagger/README.md

-# discogstagger2
+# discogstagger3

  [![Build Status](https://travis-ci.org/triplem/discogstagger.png)](http://travis-ci.org/triplem/discogstagger) [![Coverage Status](https://coveralls.io/repos/triplem/discogstagger/badge.png)](https://coveralls.io/r/triplem/discogstagger)

 ## What is it

-discogstagger2 is a console based audio meta-data tagger.
+discogstagger3 is a console based audio meta-data tagger.
 Release data is retrieved via the discogs.com API.

-discogstagger2 is based on the great work of [jesseward](https://github.com/jesseward/discogstagger).
+discogstagger3 is based on the great work of [jesseward](https://github.com/jesseward/discogstagger) and forked from the work done by [triplem](https://github.com/triplem/discogstagger).

 Simply provide the script with a base directory, that contains an album consisting of either FLAC or MP3 media files and the discogs.com